neo-project/docs/tutorial/en-us/9-smartContract/What_is_nep5.md

 >
 > **Main points**:
 >
-> 1. What is NEP (NEO Enhancement Proposals)
+> 1. What is NEP (Neo Enhancement Proposals)
 >
 > 2. The detail of NEP5
 >

 ## What is NEP?
-NEP stands for NEO Enhancement Proposal.
-An NEP is a design document providing information to the NEO community, or describing a new feature for NEO or its processes or environment.
+NEP stands for Neo Enhancement Proposal.
+An NEP is a design document providing information to the Neo community, or describing a new feature for Neo or its processes or environment.
 The NEP should provide a concise technical specification of the feature and a rationale for the feature.
 The NEP author is responsible for building consensus within the community and documenting dissenting opinions.
 There is already more then 10 NEPS in this [github repository](https://github.com/neo-project/proposals)

-For NEO implementers, NEPs are a convenient way to track the progress of their implementation.
+For Neo implementers, NEPs are a convenient way to track the progress of their implementation.
 Ideally each implementation maintainer would list the NEPs that they have implemented.
 This will give end users a convenient way to know the current status of a given implementation or library.

 If someone are interested in proposing a new NEP, first review [NEP-1](https://github.com/neo-project/proposals/blob/master/nep-1.mediawiki), then clone the repository and add your NEP to it.
 There is a template NEP here.
 Then submit a Pull Request to this repository.

 ## Introduction to NEP-5

 The NEP-5 standard is a token standard which represents a tokenized smart contract.
-This standard can regulated the token which is issued on the NEO blockchain.
+This standard can regulated the token which is issued on the Neo blockchain.
 A standard method for interacting with these tokens relieves the entire ecosystem from maintaining a definition for basic operations that are required by every Smart Contract that employs a token.

 In NEP-5 standard, you have some methods and trigger one event